ixjf/MSIRGB/README.md

  - MSI X299 RAIDER
  - MSI X399 GAMING PRO CARBON AC
  - MSI X399 SLI PLUS

+ Other MSI motherboards may be supported.
+See the next section for more.

-# Confirmed supported motherboards
+# Confirmed or reported working motherboards
  - MSI B450I GAMING PLUS AC (mine's, so I always know it works)

- **Certain motherboards are not supported by MSI Mystic Light and so are not on the list above but some have been reported to be working with MSIRGB.
+ **Certain motherboards are not supported by MSI Mystic Light and so are not on the list above but some of these have been reported to be working with MSIRGB.
 They are the following:**
  - MSI B350 TOMAHAWK
  - MSI B450 TOMAHAWK
  - MSI B350 GAMING PLUS